-This Specialized Disclosure Report on Form SD ("SD Report") of Tata Motors Limited ("TML", "we", "us" or "our") for the calendar year ended December 31, 2017 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934, which implements the disclosure requirements related to conflict minerals under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act").
-Conflict minerals are defined in Form SD to include cassiterite, columbite-tantalite, gold, wolframite and their derivatives, tin, tantalum, tungsten and gold ("3TG Minerals").
+This Specialized Disclosure Report on Form SD ("SD Report") of Tata Motors Limited ("TML", "we", "us" or "our") for the calendar year ended December 31, 2019 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934, which implements the disclosure requirements related to conflict minerals under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act").
+Conflict minerals are defined in Form SD to include cassiterite, columbite-tantalite, gold, wolframite and their derivatives(tin, tantalum and tungsten)("3TG Minerals").